 - If you make these payments yourself, they are included in your out-of-pocket costs. - These payments are also included if they are made on your behalf by certain other individuals or organizations.
-This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, or by the Indian Health Service.
+This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
 Payments made by Medicare's "Extra Help" Program are also included. - Some of the payments made by the Medicare Coverage Gap Discount Program are included.
 The amount the manufacturer pays for your brand name drugs is included.
 But the amount the plan pays for your generic drugs is not included.